 A harmony school enables children to learn happily, nurture positive social skills and aggression control, hence reducing school bullying or mental problem.

-Therefore, starting from2015, Hans Andersen Club collaborates with the City University of Hong Kong launching the "Read to Change" project, which provides school-based storytelling social groups, with the use of Social Information Process (SIP) and Story Intervention Therapy, which is the first time in the world aiming to promote children's pro-social behaviours, childhood aggression and conflict management.
+Therefore, starting from2015, Hans Andersen Club collaborates with Dr. Annis Fung, the Associate Professor of Department of Social and Behavioural Sciences in City University of Hong Kong launching the "Read to Change" project, which provides school-based storytelling social groups, with the use of Social Information Process (SIP) and Story Intervention Therapy, which is the first time in the world aiming to promote children's pro-social behaviours, childhood aggression and conflict management.

 Enter project site and learn more about the research result:https://storytelling.org.hk/read-to-change/